Wilson Elser Moskowitz Edelman & Dicker

-Wilson Elser Moskowitz Edelman & Dicker, (known as Wilson Elser), is a law firm with over 1,300 attorneys across 44 offices, including 43 in the United States and one in London.
+Wilson Elser Moskowitz Edelman & Dicker, (known as Wilson Elser), is a law firm with over 1,400 attorneys across 44 offices, including 43 in the United States and one in London.
+The firm's practice originated in insurance defense litigation and has since expanded into a broader range of legal services.

 History

-The predecessor firm to what is known today as Wilson Elser started back in 1944 when Max Edelman hired Sol Kroll into his [then] small practice.
-Over the decades, Kroll and Edelman built what became a pioneer for multi-state, later international, law-firms, and as it grew, came to be known as Kroll, Edelman, Elser, & Wilson by the 1970s.
+Attorney Sol Kroll helped found the predecessor firm to what is known today as Wilson Elser, alongside Max Edelman, and is credited with pioneering the concept of the multi-state law firm.
+The firm came to be known as Kroll, Edelman, Elser, & Wilson by the 1970s.
+Kroll left the firm in 1979 to found the now-defunct Kroll & Tract.

-After Kroll departed, Wilson Elser was established in 1978 by attorneys Thomas Wilson Sr., John Elser and Max Edelman.
+Wilson Elser was established in 1978 by attorneys Thomas Wilson Sr., John Elser, Harold Moskowitz, Max Edelman, and Herbert Dicker.
 While the firm's heritage is in the area of insurance defense, it has increasingly expanded into the corporate and transactional realms and now represents clients in a wide range of legal services.